NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/03-dashboard-overview.md

 ### What it is

-The **Last 24 Hours Alerts** panel shows the number of alerts generated by Wazuh within the previous 24-hour period.
+The **Last 24 Hours Alerts** panel shows you how many alerts Wazuh generated in the last 24 hours.

-Alerts are typically broken down by:
+Alerts are usually broken down by:
 - Time
 - Severity level

-This panel provides a quick overview of **recent alert activity** and helps identify sudden increases or unusual patterns in alert volume.
+This panel gives you a quick look at **recent alert activity** and helps you spot sudden increases or weird patterns in alert volume.

-It represents **signals generated by detection rules**, not confirmed security incidents.
+Keep in mind - these are **signals generated by detection rules**, not confirmed security incidents.

 ![Last 24 Hours Alerts Panel](../images/03_images/last_24_hours_alerts/last_24_hours.png)